djinn-org/djinn/docs/overview.md

 Overview
 ========

-Simple high-level overview of the project idea.
+Explanation of the problems related to booking meeting rooms, and the proposed solutions to solve or mitigate the problems.

 The problems
 ------------